Claudia Pandolfi

 Claudia Pandolfi (born 17 November 1974) is an Italian actress.

 Life and career

 Claudia Pandolfi was born in Rome, the daughter of the CEO of the Laura Biagiotti Fashion House.

-Her career began in 1991 on the stage of the Miss Italia beauty contest, in which she reached the semifinals, capturing the attention of Michele Placido who offered her the main role in the drama film Le amiche del cuore.
+Her career began in 1991 on the stage of the Miss Italia beauty contest, in which she reached the semifinals, capturing the attention of Michele Placido who offered her the main role in the drama film Close Friends.

 She reached a large popularity thanks to the television series Amico mio, Un medico in famiglia, Distretto di Polizia, and I liceali.